Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Methodology

-A team of trained annotators visually annotated the selected 1,000 samples according to the land cover classification scheme in Table \ref{tab:class_legend}.
+A team of trained annotators visually annotated the selected 1,000 samples according to the land cover classification scheme in Table~\ref{tab:class_legend}.
 Samples were randomly assigned to each annotator to ensure that each fold contained a mix of contributions from different individuals.
-After the annotators completed their work, the annotations were reviewed and corrected by another annotator whose task was to ensure that the annotations were consistent and accurate across all samples.
-Annotators employed the Segment Anything Model 2 (SAM 2) hosted on the Computer Vision Annotation Tool (CVAT) annotation platform to assist with the visual annotation process \citep{cvat2023,raviSAM2Segment2024} by proposing initial object masks that annotators could manually refine as needed.
-Examples of annotated samples are shown in Figure \ref{fig:samples}.
+After the annotators completed their work, all annotations were reviewed and corrected by a single annotator.
+Only one annotator was used for the quality assurance phase of the annotation process to reduce the effects of inter-annotator disagreement and to enforce a consistent, high quality annotation scheme across the entirety of the ground truth dataset.
+Annotators employed the Segment Anything Model 2 (SAM 2) hosted on the Computer Vision Annotation Tool (CVAT) annotation platform to assist with the visual annotation process~\citep{cvat2023,raviSAM2Segment2024} by proposing initial object masks that annotators could manually refine as needed.
+If SAM 2 was unable to accurately mask an object or feature in the imagery, annotators fell back to manual annotation.
+Examples of annotated samples are shown in Figure~\ref{fig:samples}.